yashsaraswat2004/Catalogix/README.md

 ### Future Direction: Agentic AI

-Catalogix is designed to evolve into an agentic AI-driven platform.
+NexCatalog is designed to evolve into an agentic AI-driven platform.
 In future phases, AI agents will:

 - 📈 Analyze product and marketplace data
 - 💰 Recommend optimal pricing and listing strategies
 - 🔄 Execute multi-step workflows autonomously
 - 🧠 Learn continuously from upload outcomes and errors

-This evolution will transform Catalogix from a bulk upload system into an intelligent commerce orchestration layer.
+This evolution will transform NexCatalog from a bulk upload system into an intelligent commerce orchestration layer.

 ---